industrialinternet/node-red-nodes-enocean-serial/README.md

 Node-RED EnOcean In &amp; Out nodes

-The node is based on the EnOcean serail protocol but only supports simple radio telegrams.
+The nodes use the EnOcean serial protocol but only supports simple radio telegrams.
-It was tested on EnOcean USB 300 Gateway on Raspbery PI.
+The nodes were tested using the EnOcean USB 300 Gateway on a Raspbery PI.

 // Input <br/>
 The input supports the reception of radio telegrams only.